failure2communicate/AutoML-for-Regression/README.md

-# AutoML for classification
+# AutoML for regression
-## Implement AutoML libraries for classification on tabular data sets
+## Implement AutoML libraries for regression on tabular data sets
 The goal of the project is to integrate AutoML libraries as OOB pipelines into AI Fabric.

 ## Libraries and implementation progress:
     1. TPOT ---------- DONE
-    2. auto-sklearn -- IN PROGRESS
+    2. auto-sklearn -- NOT STARTED
     3. AutoKeras ----- NOT STARTED
     4. H20.ai -------- NOT STARTED